 - Topical steroids may be useful when used early in ocular disease.Early ophthalmological advice is essential to reduce the risk of ophthalmological sequelae.

 - Small numbers involved in trials and the difficulty of enrolling critically ill patients mean that definitive evidence is hard to come by.
 Multicentre randomised controlled trials are needed to look at the treatments for TEN.

 - Widespread skin sepsis and septicaemia.

 - Dehydration (increased fluid loss, inability to drink if the mouth is involved).

-- Hypovolaemic shock and acute tubular necrosis.
+- Hypovolaemic shock and multi-organ failure.